vwkd/sdrawkcab/examples/fib.md

 ?= of Boolean is ?=

 &{
-  n in is n
+  n of in is n
-  cache in is cache
+  cache of in is cache
   if 0 ?= n
   {
     0